-The Blessing Education Revolving Fund (BERF) was established to provide funding for nursing students.
+The Blessing Education Revolving Fund (BERF) was established to provide funding for nursing students and has expanded to Health Sciences and Blessing Hospital educational programs.
 This allows eligible students to borrow monies to help fund tuition, fees, and books.
 All BERF loans are subject to budgetary funding limits.
-The College's Financial Aid Officer and Assistant Dean for Support Services have the final authority in awarding BERF monies.
+The Blessing-Rieman Financial Aid Officer and Dean of Enrollment Management/Business Manager have the final authority in awarding BERF monies.
 BERF interest rate will be reviewed annually.
 All students using the Blessing Educational Revolving Fund (BERF) and Blessing Hospital Forgiveness Benefits may be subject to future tax consequences.